Updated on: 2/26/2019

 - Toyota Motor Corp

-The inflators are particularly deadly because they can spray multiple inch-long fragments of metal at a driver or passenger’s neck and chest after even a minor accident.
+The inflators are particularly deadly because they can spray multiple inch-long fragments of metal at a driver or passenger’s neck and chest after even a minor car accident.

 What to do if you believe you have been injured by a faulty product

-In many cases, it can be difficult to determine whether a product’s failure was caused by a defect or just the process of unavoidable wear and tear.
-In the case of the faulty airbag inflators, the investigation has centered on injuries and deaths caused by inflators that fail during a crash and spray metal shrapnel around the interior of the car.
+In many cases, it can be difficult to determine whether a product’s failure was caused by an auto defect or just the process of unavoidable wear and tear.
+In the case of the faulty Takata airbag inflators, the investigation has centered on injuries and deaths caused by inflators that fail during a crash and spray metal shrapnel around the interior of the car.
 139 injuries have been reported so far across all automakers.

 If you believe that you have been injured by a defective product, now may be the time to speak with a personal injury attorney.
 These cases can be particularly tricky to navigate, as one car may have parts made by dozens or hundreds of different manufacturers in different areas of the world.